Mikhael Mirilashvili: Early life

 Mirilashvili was born to a Jewish family in May 1960 in Kulashi, a small town in Georgia.
 In 1977, he moved to St. Petersburg, then known as Leningrad.
 Originally trained as a mathematician, he qualified as a medical doctor from Saint-Petersburg University, and became a doctor, specializing in pediatrics.
 In the early 80s, Mirilashvili joined his family’s business, which was established by his father, Moshe Mikhael.
-By the mid-90s, Mirilashvili’s family had developed several real estate businesses across Russia, and expanded them beyond the borders of the commonwealth.
+By the mid-90s, Mirilashvili's family had developed several real estate businesses across Russia and expanded them beyond the borders of the commonwealth.

 Career

-Mikhael Mirilashvili serves as the president of Petromir, a Russian holdings company, as well as director of Lukoil North West Petroleum.
+Mikhael Mirilashvili serves as the president of Petromir, a Russian holdings company, as well as director of Lukoil Northwest Petroleum.
 He also owns a television channel and numerous malls and commercial centers in St. Petersburg.
-In the 1990s, his bank Viking («Викинг») became very large in St. Petersburg and the north west of Russia.
-Mirilashvili is also the president of CONTI, the largest gambling corporation in St. Petersburg with six casinos and other gambling venues.
+In the 1990s, his bank Viking («Викинг») became very large in St. Petersburg and the north-west of Russia.
+Mirilashvili is also the president of CONTI, the largest gambling corporation in St. Petersburg, with six casinos and other gambling venues.
 His Jackpot ("Джекпот") slot machine network is the largest in Europe.